mehwaffle10/Waffle_Balance/README.md

 ### Longboats
 - Cost 100 coins
+- Need a 10 x 4 area to deploy

 ### Warboats
 - Cost 200 coins
+- Need a 12 x 6 area to deploy

 ### Siege Weapons
 - Don't break in water